IObundle/iob-soc-sut/README.md

 For reference, check out the `submodules/TESTER/iob_soc_tester.py` Python module.

-## Setup, build and run the Tester along with UUT
+## Setup, build, and run the Tester along with UUT

 With the UUT's minimum requirements fulfilled, the steps for setup, building, and running the Tester are similar to those of [IOb-SoC](https://github.com/IObundle/iob-soc).